StarkBank-Starknet/.github/profile/README.md

 With this app you'll be able to see in one place all the mess you have done accross the blockchains.

+Thanks to dynamic NFTs, you can see fully on-chain all of your borrowing positions in one place.

+## Roadmap:
+1. Aggregate the position from a artificially created token
+2. Aggregate the positions from ZkLend
+3. Prove that the NFT is a real mirror of the position thanks to Herodotus
+4. Aggregate the positions from other chains

 <!--